DanaKChilds/Elist-eCommerce-Analysis/README.md

 # Elist eCommerce Insights - Project Overview

-**The goal of this project is to investigate multi-year order trends at Elist and translate them into clear recommendations on inventory, marketing, and loyalty-program strategy.** The analysis focuses on 2019–2022 and is designed to be scan-friendly for leadership and town-hall use.
+**The goal of this project is to investigate multi-year order trends at Elist and translate them into clear recommendations on inventory, marketing, and loyalty-program strategy to be shared with various stakeholder teams.** The analysis focuses on 2019–2022 and is designed to be scan-friendly for leadership and town-hall use.

 Founded as a digital-first electronics retailer, Elist sells devices and accessories through web and mobile channels.
 Coming out of the pandemic demand surge, leadership wants a grounded view of how sales have normalized, which products truly drive the business, and whether their loyalty program is delivering sufficient ROI to justify its continuation.

 **Elist rode a pandemic surge with strong Q4 seasonality, then normalized in 2022.
 The loyalty program concentrates volume (many months where member orders meet or beat non-members) but trails on long-run AOV, with clear windows where members out-spend non-members.**

-This repository includes a stakeholder-ready set of insights, a reproducible SQL workbook, and recommendations that map directly to budget and planning levers.
+This repository includes a stakeholder-ready set of insights, a reproducible SQL workbook, a high-level KPI dashboard, and recommendations that map directly to budget and planning levers.

 ## Dataset Structure

-This dataset consists of four tables, including information on customers, orders, order statuses, and geographic information.
+This dataset consists of five tables, including information on customers, suppliers, orders, order statuses, and geographic information.

 <img width="1875" height="1114" alt="image" src="https://github.com/user-attachments/assets/03b1c815-d25c-4056-a693-edac05d4eac6" />